-- Support survivor-led content development and training of healthcare systems on survivor-centered care.
+- Supports survivor-led content development and training delivery to healthcare systems on survivor-centered care.

-- Develop the PurpLE Health Justice Group, which connects patients who identify a particular social need with other patients with this shared need, as well as healthcare providers and staff members, to advocate collectively for broader systemic changes.
+- The PurpLE Health Justice Group, which connects PurpLE Family Health patients who identify a particular social need with other patients with this shared need, as well as healthcare providers and staff members, to advocate collectively for broader systemic changes.

 PHF understands that without financial security, the ability to manage one’s physical and mental health is significantly compromised.
 The LEARN Initiative fairly compensates survivors for their work.
-Additionally, this program provides survivors with employment opportunities in the healthcare space that strengthen their work history and build vital skills, enabling them to become more economically stable and independent.
+Additionally, this program provides survivors with employment opportunities in the healthcare space that strengthen their work history and build vital skills, enabling them to become more economically stable.